notabucketofspam/MSYS2-stuff/README.md

   - Set Serial flasher config -> Default serial port to `/dev/ttyS#`, with # replaced by the COM port number minus one of the device as listed under Windows Device Manager (e.g. `COM8` -> `/dev/ttyS7`).
   - Configure other options as necessary and save.

   After this point the Eclipse IDE may be used to build and flash projects.
-Consult Espressif instructions [here](https://docs.espressif.com/projects/esp8266-rtos-sdk/en/latest/get-started/eclipse-setup.html#) and [here](https://docs.espressif.com/projects/esp8266-rtos-sdk/en/latest/get-started/eclipse-setup-windows.html).
+Consult Espressif instructions [here](https://docs.espressif.com/projects/esp8266-rtos-sdk/en/latest/get-started/eclipse-setup.html) and [here](https://docs.espressif.com/projects/esp8266-rtos-sdk/en/latest/get-started/eclipse-setup-windows.html).
 Replace instances of `mingw32` with `mingw64` where applicable.
+Alternatively, a preconfigured template for Eclipse projects can be found [here](https://github.com/notabucketofspam/esp8266-eclipse-template).

+## Additional notes

+- If the install location for ESP8266_RTOS_SDK is modified, `IDF_PATH` must be subsequently updated to reflect this change.
+The same concept applies if MSYS2 is installed in an alternative location.
+- In the event that a newer version of the ESP8266 toolchain is released and this document is not updated, the download link can be found in `ESP8266_RTOS_SDK\tools\tools.json`, on approximately line 50.
+- Future changes with regards to either the version of Python distributed with MSYS2 or official support for MinGW 64-bit must be taken into account as well.